wongwenhui262/HTX_Test/README.md

 ## Run the Simulation

-Run the simulation by executing the script:
+Run the simulation by executing the script on jupyter notebook:

 ```
-jupyter notebook Emergency_Department_Simulation.ipynb
+Emergency_Department_Simulation.ipynb

 ```